MohammadAh2002/Web-Projects/Webpages/OmniFood/README.md

-# Carousel Component Challenge
+# OmniFood Webpage
-Design a Carousel Component.
+Design a Webpage for OmniFood.

 ## Files Included
 - `index.html`: The main HTML file for the project.
-- `styles.css`: The stylesheet for the project.
+- `CSS`: Folder containing the The stylesheets for the project.
+- `JS`: Folder containing the JavaScript files.
 - `Content`: Content for the Design.

 ## How to Run